Sports Physical Therapy Residency Program

 The residency program runs over a one-year employment period.
 The resident sees patients in the faculty’s satellite sports medicine center and works under the supervision of sports and orthopedic certified specialist mentors.

-The resident maintains a patient load of 30 hours/week inclusive of four hours reserved for collaborative care with their mentor.
-The remaining 10 hours per week are devoted to additional learning opportunities at the discretion of the mentor but minimally include journal club participation, academic teaching in the undergraduate D.P.T. program’s sports physical therapy elective, in-service presentations, research development, physician rounds and conferences, poster/platform presentation at a state or national meeting, and field/venue coverage.
+The resident maintains a patient load of 32 hours/week inclusive of four hours reserved for collaborative care with their mentor.
+Additoinal time during the week is devoted to additional learning opportunities at the discretion of the mentor but minimally include journal club participation, academic teaching in the undergraduate D.P.T. program’s sports physical therapy elective, in-service presentations, research development, physician rounds and conferences, poster/platform presentation at a state or national meeting, and field/venue coverage.

 The resident will be encouraged to participate in research projects that are suitable for publication and/or conduct studies that culminate in a poster and/or platform presentation at a national or state meeting.
 It is also expected that the resident will sit for the American Board of Physical Therapy Specialty’s sports clinical specialist (SCS) certification exam within one year of the residency program’s completion.